nystudio107/charcuterie-vue-vitest/README.md

 * `make ssh` - Open a shell inside of the container
 * `make clean` - Remove node_modules/ & package-lock.json
 * `make image-build` - Build the Docker image & run `npm install`

+Each command runs in a separate container, so you can use as many of them simultaneously as you want.